chawyehsu/moonup/README.md

 which is powered by GitHub Actions and archives MoonBit releases continuously from the official website.

+### Known Limitations

+- Isolation of MoonBit core standard library is problematic, see #7.

 ## Development

 Prerequisites: Git, Rust